gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 ## Protected Data Chunk Reception {#data-receiving}

-When the Crypto Chunk state machine hasn't reached the VALIDATION state, it MAY handle key management inband depending on how the specification for the chosen protection engine has been defined.
+When the Crypto Chunk state machine hasn't reached the VALIDATION state, it MAY handle key management in-band depending on how the specification for the chosen protection engine has been defined.
 In such case, the CRYPTO chunk handler will receive plain control chunks and DATA chunks with Protection Engine PPID from the SCTP Header